How Long Does It Take to Show Up in AI Answers? A Realistic Timeline for Independent Practices

 If anyone tells you they can guarantee top citation on a head query in six weeks, they either don’t understand AI systems or they’re not being straight.
 The systems are too distributed and too non-deterministic for that promise to be honest.

-What is realistic, and what we see consistently in the practices we work with, is a clear measurable lift in baseline AI visibility scores within ninety days, growing into consistent category-level presence by month six, and durable Prominence and Perception gains by the end of the first year.
+What we see in the practices we work with: a clear measurable lift in baseline AI visibility scores within ninety days.
+By month six, that turns into category-level presence.
+Prominence and Perception gains follow through the end of year one.
 That curve does not feel like SEO.
-It feels slower at the start and steeper later — the opposite of paid ads, which feel fast at the start and flatten over time.
+It feels slower at the start and steeper later.
+The opposite of paid ads, which feel fast early and flatten over time.

 The practices that benefit most are the ones who set the right expectation up front and let the work compound.